Why Voice Input

 - Focus: “Hold to talk, release to insert” for zero context-switch voice input

-typeflux originally only supported Apple Silicon, but PR #67 (December 2025) added native Intel Mac support.[4]
+typeflux originally supported only Apple Silicon, but PR #65 (May 2026) added native Intel Mac support.[4]
 Instead of baking in one inference engine, it abstracts an STT provider layer:

 | Provider | Type | Best For |